Decomposed Richelot isogenies of Jacobian varieties of hyperelliptic curves and generalized Howe curves: Abstract

 \section{Abstract}

-We advance previous studies on decomposed Richelot isogenies (Katsura--Takashima (ANTS 2020) and Katsura (ArXiv 2021)) which are useful for analysing superspecial Richelot isogeny graphs in cryptography.
+We advance previous studies on decomposed Richelot isogenies (Katsura--Takashima (ANTS 2020) and Katsura (J. Algebra)) which are useful for analysing superspecial Richelot isogeny graphs in cryptography.
 We first give a characterization of decomposed Richelot isogenies between Jacobian varieties of hyperelliptic curves of any genus.
 We then define generalized Howe curves, and present two theorems on their relationships with decomposed Richelot isogenies.
-We also give new examples including a non-hyperelliptic (resp.\,hyperelliptic) generalized Howe curve of genus 5 (resp.\,of genus 4). \keywords{decomposed Richelot isogenies \and hyperelliptic curves \and generalized Howe curves \and isogeny cryptography \and unknown-order curve-based cryptography} \subclass{primary 14K02; secondary 14G50, 14H37, 14H40}
+We also give new examples including a non-hyperelliptic (resp.\,hyperelliptic) generalized Howe curve of genus 5 (resp.\,of genus 4).